Shivar-J/Fortify/README.md

 # Fortify

-Fortify is a 3D renderer created to study the Vulkan API.
+Fortify is a 3D renderer created using Vulkan API.
 Fortify allows the user to add their own textures, models, and shaders.

 ![](https://github.com/Shivar-J/Fortify/blob/master/Demo/Fortify_TjCCwvQY4S.png)